Red Diesel Law

 - Tractors – Tractors are allowed to use red diesel to assist in the gritting of roads.
 However, tractors can also use red diesel when cutting plants and hedges on public roads.

-- Light Agrarian Vehicles – These are vehicles that weigh less than 1000kgs and there is only space for a driver.
+- Light Agricultural Vehicles – These are vehicles that weigh less than 1000kgs and there is only space for a driver.

 - Material handlers, for example, telehandlers and filling shovels.